Yubico/yubikit-android/README.md

 ### Integrating and Using the Library

-YubiKit SDK is available as a multi-module library to be added as a dependency to your Android project.
-The instructions for integrating and using each module are in the README for each of the modules listed above in the About section, which also provides a link to each README.
+YubiKit SDK is available as a multi-module library.
+Add each module as a dependency to your Android project.
+Each module has a README that provides the instructions for integrating and using that module.
+See the About section above for a list of the modules with links to their associated READMEs.

 ## FAQ <a name="faq"></a>